raymond477/raymond477/README.md

 - 👋 Hi, I’m @raymond477
-- 👀 I’m interested in Python Flask
+- 👀 I’m interested in Python Flask and Nodejs
-- 🌱 I’m currently learning Python Flask
+- 🌱 I’m currently learning Python Flask and Nodejs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @peter.raymond477@gmail.com